anyesu/readme/readme/8-advanced.md

 }
 ```

-If you want some inspiration for symbols you can put infront of the headings you can check out [this](https://unicodes.smpc.io/) website.
+If you want some inspiration for symbols you can put in front of the headings you can check out [this](https://unicodes.smpc.io/) website.